By using this site, you agree to the Privacy Policy and Terms of Use.

 • 1 small onion, finely grated

-• Optional: fresh chili or sumac for added zest
+• Optional: sumac, fresh chili, or parsley for variation

-3. Add aromatics and spices: Grate the onion directly into the mix, then sprinkle in the salt, allspice, cinnamon, and black pepper.
-Continue kneading to fully integrate the spices and onion for even flavor distribution.
+3. Add aromatics: Grate onion directly into the mix and add salt, allspice, cinnamon, and pepper.
+Continue kneading for even distribution.

 Tips for Success